Nandha-Venkatesh/agfzb-CloudAppDevelopment_Capstone/README.md

         d) python manage.py runserver
         (Note: If using the python commands don't work, try writing python3 instead of python).

 Finally, open a link to http://localhost:8000/djangoapp/ on localhost to see the app!
 Replace "djangoapp" with "admin" to view the Django Admin Site!
+If something isn't working, refresh the page.
+Unfortunately, the connection to the IBM databases can be spotty.
+Look at the outputs in your terminals and check all the URLs listed above.
+If one of the URLs isn't displaying data, there is a connection issue.

 # TO CLOSE THE APP:
     1. Press control+c in each of the three terminals you opened to close the server connections.